What is an email optin content lock?

 (this is a refreshed/updated version of this case study from 2016)

-I made a change on Photowebo.com, implementing a new OptinMonster feature as an experiment to see what happened.
-What struck me the most was as I looked at the OptinMonster dashboard was the stark difference between my general site conversation rate (via an exit intent popup) when compared with the new Blog Article optin rate:
+I first used this feature several years ago, implementing it as an experiment to see what happened.
+What struck me the most was as I looked at my email optin dashboard was the stark difference between my general site conversation rate (via an exit intent popup) when compared with the new Blog Article optin rate:

 That’s an 829% increase in optin percentage.
 I went from having roughly one in 100 visitors register as a free VIP subscriber to having just over one in ten make the move.

-OptinMonster is the best option1 for compelling email optin forms and other features for your website, and a few months ago, the OptinMonster team released a new feature called Content Lock – it’s not a full-fledged membership system, instead it’s something much more lightweight.
+Bloom is the best option1 for compelling email optin forms and other features for your website, and the Locked Content optin is the key.
+It’s not a full-fledged membership system, instead it’s something much more lightweight.
 I added the feature to my popular Blog Topics for Photographers article.
 When a new visitor hits the article, they get to see the beginning, but to see the entire thing, they can leave their email address.
 They instantly see the rest of the article, and they’re now subscribed for ongoing free updates from me.
-Here’s what it looks like:
+Here’s what it looks like as they get to the end of the unlocked portion:

-How To Make the OptinMonster Content Lock Work for You
+How To Make Bloom Locked Content Work for You

-Once you have that solid content in place, it’s time to set up the OptinMonster Content Lock feature.
+Once you have that solid content in place, it’s time to set up the Bloom Locked Content feature.
 It’s pretty straightforward.

 The usual pattern if you’re adding a traditional optin form to your website is that you create the form, and then insert some code that either directly embeds the form on your website, or allows it to show based on some sort of event such as a timer or the visitor’s exit intent.
 It’s pretty much just as simple to add a content lock form to the middle of your article.
 Much how you’d copy and paste a bit of code to appear wherever you want an optin form on your website, with the content lock form you edit your article that you want to use for the optin, and insert the line of code at the point where you want the form to appear.
 In my case, I added it about 40% of the way through the blog topics article I referenced above.
 It’s up to you how much of your article is visible to everyone versus how much you choose to obscure behind your optin form.